bw

 Night train to Da Nang

-One of the few mistakes we made on the trip was booking night trains instead of planes.
-We thought it might be nice to ride the night train to the next place, but now we have tried it and next time we will take the plane.
+One of the few mistakes we made on the trip was booking a night train instead of a flight.
+We thought it might be nice to take the night train to the next place, but now we've tried it.
+And next time we take the plane.

 The trip was scheduled for 16 hours, but it took 17 hours.
 The distance was no longer than about 750 km, so we only drove at an average speed of almost 45 km / h.